luci/recipes-py/doc/turboci.md

 Similarly, when the Check has all the results it needs, you can evolve it to `CHECK_STATE_FINAL`, at which point it will be fully immutable.

-### Querying the graph
+### Querying the workplan

-To query the graph, you'll need to use `turboci.query_nodes` with one or more queries.
+To query the workplan, you'll need to use `turboci.query_nodes` with one or more queries.

 In the simplest form, this looks like: